RotaSmart RotaSmart

 Tighten the heavy points

-Adjust the expensive parts of the week while cost is still visible.
+Adjust the expensive parts of the week while cost is still in view.

 04